Welcome from Peter Scott, CEO

 - Flexi time: Staff are able to carry over a maximum of 22.5 hours per month which must be used in the following month or forfeited.
 This is a non-contractual benefit.

-- Flexible work: Staff can work flexibly within the current policy.
+ILF Scotland will consider all types of flexible working pattern within the current policy.
 This is a non-contractual benefit.

 To apply, please click here to upload your CV, covering letter and equal opportunities monitoring form (this form can be downloaded by clicking here).
 We would also be grateful if you could include the following information in your covering letter: